ernlavr/phd_kgs/README.md

 PhD Course submission.
 Ran and tested on Ubuntu 22, Python 3.10

+## RESULTS

+The serialized results we've computed are located in the output folder.
+One for each alignment model.

+1. baseline_align.ttl
+2. owl2vec_aling.ttl

 ## Prerequisites

 Available command-line arguments are in `src/utils/utils.py`, or `python3 main.py -h`